 - Small scissors

-When learning how to embroider hair bows, I first tried wash-away stabilizer and then PolyMesh stabilizer, both times using Odif 505 temporary fabric adhesive.
-The grip between the stabilizer and ribbon was just not good enough to keep the stitches from puckering in around the edges.
+I tried both a wash-away stabilizer and PolyMesh stabilizer with temporary fabric adhesive, but the grip between the stabilizer and ribbon was not good enough to prevent puckering.
 (See below.)

-I also used a very tiny basting box on one trial, but I didn’t like the marks that remained when I removed the stitches.
+I also used a very tiny basting box in one trial but didn’t like the remaining holes after the stitches were removed.

-Ultimately, I had the best luck with self-adhesive sticky tear-away stabilizer.
-The strong adhesive surface had the best grip on the ribbon, meaning less movement while stitching.
-If you have any type of self-adhesive stabilizer (sticky wash-away or cut-away), these will work as well.
-For dense designs, you can add an extra layer of tear-away or even a layer of cut-away if you need more stability.
+Ultimately, self-adhesive sticky stabilizer gave the best stitch out.
+The strong adhesive surface provided the best grip on the ribbon, meaning less movement while stitching.
+While I used tear-away, any type of self-adhesive stabilizer (sticky wash-away or cut-away) will work.

 Embroidery Design Selection & Stitch Density